 Plus the larger the dataset, the more positive deviants you would be able to identify, Albanna notes.
 “Positive deviants are very rare to find.
 We’re talking 2 to 10 percent of whatever sample you are investigating,” she says.

 In 2020, Albanna and several international partners cofounded the Data Powered Positive Deviance initiative.
-Pilot projects in the collaborative are identifying the safest public spaces for women in Mexico City and mapping communities producing the most millet in Niger.
+Pilot projects in the collaboration are identifying the safest public spaces for women in Mexico City and mapping communities producing the most millet in Niger.
 A project locating districts that were best at stopping the spread of COVID-19 in Germany reported its findings in September in the International Journal of Environmental Research and Public Health.
-The collaborative also conducts the Somalia healthy rangeland project.
+The collaboration also conducts the Somalia healthy rangeland project.

 In Somalia, the team first had to find successful villages.
 “We started, hoping that we would be able to identify communities that are able to sustain and maintain the numbers of their livestock after the 2016-2017 drought,” Albanna says.
 That drought was severe, leaving more than half the country with food shortages (SN: 1/19/19, p.
 7).

 Counting livestock directly proved tricky.
-So the team focused on a different metric: Rangeland health.
+So the team focused on a different metric: rangeland health.
 Healthy vegetation likely makes for healthier livestock, Albanna explains.

 The team then zoomed in on 314 villages in northern Somalia’s mountainous West Golis region and looked at three sets of data.
 The researchers grouped similar villages together using rainfall and land cover data.
 Earth-observing satellite data from 2016 to 2020 provided a gauge of vegetation density.
 That process helped them identify 13 potential positive deviants, villages that had maintained healthier vegetation despite the drought.

 Detailed satellite images of those outliers revealed unique conservation techniques that helped preserve nearby rangeland.
-For instance, some villages used shrub barriers around settlements to limit erosion or carved half moon-shaped basins into landscapes to retain water, the researchers reported online December 24 in Development Engineering.
+For instance, some villages used shrub barriers around settlements to limit erosion or carved half-moon-shaped basins into landscapes to retain water, the researchers reported online December 24 in Development Engineering.

 To find out what propelled the villagers to adopt those successful practices, the team sent a local pastoralism and rangeland consultant, Mohamed Jama Hussein, to sleuth around.
 Hussein compared 10 of the potential positive deviant villages with two villages showing average levels of vegetation density and eight hard-hit, low-vegetation villages — the negative deviants.
 He discovered that the leaders of positive deviant villages had aggressively blocked private citizens from enclosing communal lands for personal use.
 By contrast, “squatting” on public lands remained common in the other villages.